An overview of the role of specialty and associate specialist (SAS) physicians.

 - Acquire leadership skills: The RCP provides opportunities for SAS doctors to serve on committees and working parties.
 The RCP offers the MSc in Medical Leadership, a part-time programme delivered jointly along with Birkbeck, University of London.

 - Develop educational roles: SAS doctors who are fellows and have the MRCP diploma can be examiners for the MRCP exam.
 The RCP promotes GMC guidance which states that recognised or approved trainers may be GPs, consultants or SAS doctors.
+SAS doctors who have experience of the physician associate (PA) role — a PA supervisor, significant involvement in a PA course, or significant ‘on the ground’ experience working with PAs can become an examiner for the national exam OSCE for Physician Associates.
 The RCP offers the MSc in Medical Education, a part-time programme delivered jointly along with University College London.

 Support for SAS doctors at the RCP